Megalith: Eastern Africa

-In the Ethiopian Highlands of Harar, the earliest construction of megaliths occurred.
+In the Ethiopian Highlands of Harar in Chercher, the earliest construction of megaliths occurred.
 From this region and its megalith-building tradition (e.g., dolmens, tumuli with burial chambers organized in cemeteries), the subsequent traditions in other areas of Ethiopia likely developed.
 In the late 1st millennium BCE, the urban civilization of Axum developed a megalithic stelae-building tradition, which commemorated Axumite royalty and elites, that persisted until the Christian period of Axum.
 In the Sidamo Province, the megalithic monoliths of the stelae-building cultural tradition were utilized as tombstones in cemeteries (e.g., Arussi, Konso, Sedene, Tiya, Tuto Felo), and have engraved anthropomorphic features (e.g., swords, masks), phallic form, and some of that served as markers of territory.
 Sidamo Province has the most megaliths in Ethiopia.

 In 2nd millennium BCE, Namoratunga (Monolith Circles) megaliths were constructed as burials the eastern Turkana region of northwestern Kenya.

 Namoratunga, a group of megaliths dated 300 BC, was used by Cushitic-speaking people as an alignment with star systems tuned to a lunar calendar of 354 days.
 This site was excavated by B. N. Lynch and L. H. Robins of Michigan State University.

 Additionally, Tiya in central Ethiopia has a number of old megaliths.
 Some of these ancient structures feature engravings, and the area is a World Heritage Site.
 Megaliths are also found within the Valley of Marvels in the East Hararghe area.